PRESSING PAST PENTECOST: NINE (EXCERPT OF THE FEASTS OF THE LORD)

 in whom you also are being built together for a dwelling place of God in the Spirit.
 (Ephesians 2:20-22)

 Perhaps the greatest expressions in the Scripture concerning the tabernacling of God in Christ are to be found in the Gospel of John.
 We find such statements as the following:

 “If I do not do the works of My Father, do not believe Me;

 “but if I do, though you do not believe Me, believe the works, that you may know and believe that the Father is in Me, and I in Him.”
 (John 10:37,38)

 “Do you not believe that I am in the Father, and the Father in Me?
 The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works.
 (John 14:10)

 We find also in John that through Christ we too shall become part of the eternal Tabernacle of God:

-Neither pray I for these alone, but for them also which shall believe on me through their word; That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us: that the world may believe thou hast sent me.
+“that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that you sent Me.
 (John 17:20,21)

 The Lord Jesus Christ is the full expression of the feast of Tabernacles.
 Christ Himself is the seventh aspect of redemption, the Omega of salvation.
-Christ is the end of our quest, the “mark” toward which Paul was pressing with such single-mindedness of purpose and concentration.
+Christ is the end of our quest, the goal toward which Paul was pressing (Philippians 3:14) with such single-mindedness of purpose and concentration.